AokiOfficial/Aoki/README.md

 ---
 ## Common questions

-**Q:** Why not `slash-create`?

-- It is very troublesome figuring out how to write a Workers-compatible bot with that library.
-I continuously receive errors about Workers complaining nothing is polyfilled, when there's not a single polyfill for it!
-- That issue persists *within* the library itself no matter if you choose to write with **CommonJS or ESModule**!
-Only when you write your code in TypeScript and include defining files, it will work.
-I personally don't like TypeScript as I never had time to properly type all types.

 **Q:** Why not any other serverless platforms, like Vercel or AWS Lambda?

 - You must have heard of **"cold starts"**.
 Serverless functions from there take time to turn their service up, *only then* it runs your code.
 That is not good for a Dicord bot where it requires you to initially respond to an interaction within 3 seconds.
 - Cloudflare instead uses **V8 Isolates**, developed by Google.
 This is a game changer as we say goodbye to cold starts.
 Code runs within *miliseconds*.
 - There is a very big downside though, you are very limited in dependencies.
-This project uses very raw files like the entire `jimp` library in one file.
-That's a hassle to commit, so you can just install `jimp` instead.
+Your package has something to do with polyfill?
+Too bad.
+Get that package out or it won't compile.

 **Q:** Why so terrible code writing?